xanarin/KnowledgeTechTeamPresentation/website/content/blog/maven-tutorial.md

 This tutorial assumes you are using IntelliJ IDEA.
 Instructions on how to get IDEA can be found on the JetBrains website, and is beyond the scope of this tutorial.
 Since Maven comes with IDEA, this tutorial will not cover Maven installation.
-For installation instructions, see https://www.tutorialspoint.com/maven/maven_environment_setup.htm.
+For installation instructions, visit https://www.tutorialspoint.com/maven/maven_environment_setup.htm.

 ## Integrating Maven